walle19/Cheatsheets/Git/10 day-to-day commands.md

 // Clone via Github CLI:
 gh repo clone <project-name>
 ```
-Last but not least, simple download the zip or via Github Desktop App.
+Last but not least, simply download the zip or via Github Desktop App.

 3. git branch

 Branches play a vital role in the development world by allowing parallel development work
 ```
 // To create a new branch: